-✓ Assist people to use the website without the need for outside assistance and get familiar with the site.
+✓ Assist people to use the website without the need for outside assistance get familiar with the site.

-✓ To provide enough instructions and guidelines for potential new comers to complete their tasks should have a 'Frequently Asked Questions' module linked to the home page and all other relevant places in the website.
+✓ To provide enough instructions and guidelines for potential newcomers to complete their tasks and should have a 'Frequently Asked Questions' module linked to the home page and all other relevant places on the website.